 March 25 –Looking southwest as snow begins to envelop Victoria Peak.

 March 25 – Christie Mine Ridge sits to the east on private land.
 I’ve made contact with the land owners and hope to be able to hike it someday.
 I descended back to my 4Runner and even though I had been able to take in some nice views, I was disappointed not to have reached the summit.

 Now, fast-forward to today…

-Back at the Mead Creek intersection on the Skyline Road.
+Back at the Mead Creek intersection on the West Sharples Creek Road.
 A nice gentleman from the Waldron Ranch stopped to chat and told us that hikers were free to access the Porcupine Hills across the section land next to the road.
 The beginning of the ridge that leads to Sand Bluff is on the far right.
 You can see on the left, that we made it no further up the Skyline Road than I did the previous week.